 - Be especially wary of order and delivery confirmations.
 Instead of clicking on the links within these emails, go to the website manually to get the update.

 - Don’t reuse passwords.
 Anywhere.
 Ever.
-If one website (or password) is compromised for some reason, you don’t want to be a position of having everything compromised.
+If one website (or password) is compromised for some reason, you don’t want to be in a position of having everything compromised.

 - Turn on multifactor authentication wherever possible.
 Even if a criminal can get your password, you can protect yourself by requiring an additional form of authentication to your account.